Tealium Privacy Statement

 With respect to transfers of your Personal Data to third-party data processors, we will:

-b. transfer Personal Data to each such data processor only for limited and specified purposes,
+- transfer Personal Data to each such data processor only for limited and specified purposes, including prohibiting such data processor from selling, renting or using your Personal Data in any way outside of our instructed use,

 Tealium remains liable under the Privacy Shield Principles if the company’s third-party data processor onward transfer recipients process the relevant Personal Data in a manner inconsistent with the Privacy Shield Principles, unless Tealium proves that it is not responsible for the event giving rise to the damage.